IldarSham/Decide-In-Mind/README.md

 # Decide-In-Mind
-Brain training app for iOS
+Brain training app for iOS.
+Math expressions are voiced.
+You have to solve them in your mind. https://youtu.be/XwKv4HsXZgQ
-https://youtu.be/XwKv4HsXZgQ

 ## Screens